roche-minion/password-helper/README.md

 ## 🔒 Why It’s Safe

+- Raw Data is **not stored anywhere**.
-- No data is stored or sent anywhere except to **Have I Been Pwned** via a privacy-friendly k-anonymity API.
+- Date is not sent anywhere except to **Have I Been Pwned** via a privacy-friendly k-anonymity API.
 - All password analysis happens **locally in your browser**.
 - No trackers, no cloud syncing, no nonsense.